Style over Story: Measuring LLM Narrative Preferences via Structured Selection: Methodology

 \subsection{Experiment Design}

-\paragraph{Overview} How do models behave when told to pick exactly \textit{n} constraints versus when they can choose as many as they want?
-To explore this question, we evaluate constraint preferences under five task conditions grouped into three experiments.
-A \emph{run} is one complete selection--justification output to a randomized constraint list under a fixed (model, persona, condition).
-Decoding settings were kept constant where available and are summarized in \autoref{app:models_decoding}.
+\paragraph{Overview.} We compare constraint selections across five task conditions grouped into three experiments.
+A \emph{run} is a single selection-and-justification response to a randomized constraint list under a fixed (model, instruction type, condition); decoding settings are held constant where available (see \autoref{app:models_decoding}).

-\paragraph{Design and size} We cross three factors. \emph{Model} has: gpt4.1, gpt5, o4mini, claude, gemini, and qwen. \emph{System prompt} has three levels: Basic, Quality-focused, and Creativity-focused. \emph{Condition} has five variants defined below.
-Stage~1 runs 30 independent replications per cell defined by model, persona, and condition.
-Stage~2 adds 160 independent replications per cell for Experiment 2--2 only.
-The total number of runs is

-which with six models equals 5{,}580 in total (Stage~1: 2{,}700 and Stage~2: 2{,}880).
-To set the Stage~2 replication count, we conducted an RR-based power analysis on the baseline task (Experiment 2--2).
-Using an a priori 80th-percentile coverage criterion across model$\times$persona strata and explicitly accounting for overdispersion and run-level exposure (median $K{\approx}20$, $\phi_{p90}{=}1.00$), the required runs per group were $95$ for RR$=1.20$ at the element level (p80 $=94.4$) and $154$ for RR$=1.50$ at the \emph{category} level (p80 $=154.2$).
-We therefore set $R{=}160$, which exceeds both thresholds while balancing precision with computational cost.
+\paragraph{User prompt.} User prompts standardize the task: depending on the condition, models select constraints either single-element (with a free or fixed budget) or from the pooled list (with or without a fixed budget), justify each selection, and provide a compatibility analysis.
+Constraint order is randomized each run to mitigate order effects.
+The user prompt for the baseline condition appears in \autoref{app:userprompt}.

+\paragraph{Instruction type.} We operationalize three instruction types as elicitation conditions that assign distinct functional framings to the LLMs: \begin{itemize} \item \textbf{Basic:} established as a default instruction-following mode without particular leaning. \item \textbf{Quality-focused:} configured to prioritize technical excellence, including structural, plot-level cohesion and thematic integration. \item \textbf{Creativity-focused:} optimized toward non-conventional narrative patterns by weighting experimental and innovative selections over standard ones. \end{itemize} For brevity, we refer to these instruction types as Basic, Quality, and Creativity throughout the paper.
+Full instruction types appear in \autoref{app:system}.

+\paragraph{Design and size.} We cross six commercial LLMs, three instruction types (Basic, Quality-focused, Creativity-focused), and five task conditions.
+Prioritizing external validity over architectural ablations, we evaluate models that practicing novelists actually use: the two most commonly used platforms, GPT and Claude \citep{robertson2025bookbub}; two further GPT-family models (o4mini and gpt5 alongside gpt4.1) to probe within-family variation; and Gemini and Qwen as major models from diverse regional ecosystems for broader cross-provider coverage at comparable scale.
+Our findings thus target real-world impacts on literary practice rather than causal attribution to factors such as scale, training stage, or architecture.

+Stage~1 runs 30 independent replications per cell; for the element-wise conditions (1--1, 1--2), each replication yields four element-specific runs (event/style/character/setting).
+Stage~2 adds 160 replications per cell for the baseline condition (Experiment~2--2) to stabilize element- and category-level estimates.
+Each Stage~1 replication therefore produces 11 runs (4 each from conditions 1--1 and 1--2, plus one each from 2--1, 2--2, and 3).
+In total: